-Discussion and Conclusions for Issue (j) Reservation of space
+Discussion and Conclusions for Issue (j)

+Reservation of space

 The parties agree that Charter occupies space on Blue Ridge's poles only so long as that space is not required by the Cooperative for its electric service.
-The Commission does not find Blue Ridge's apparent position that it should be allowed to prohibit even temporary occupancy of the top 8.5 feet or 9.5 feet on a pole, to the extent that Blue Ridge has no present or impending need for it, reasonable.
-The Commission finds Blue Ridge's position on this issue inconsistent with the access rights afforded to Charter in N.C.
-Gen. Stat. § 62-350.
-In addition, the FCC has addressed this issue stating that, "[w]e will permit the electric utility to reserve space if such reservation is consistent with a bona fide development plan . . . .
+The Commission does not find the Cooperative's apparent position that it should be allowed to prohibit even temporary occupancy of the top 8.5 or 9.5 feet on a pole, to the extent that the Cooperative has no present or impending need for it, reasonable.
+The Commission finds Blue Ridge's position on this issue inconsistent with the access rights afforded to Charter in G.S.
+62-350.
+In addition, the FCC has addressed this issue stating that, "[w]e will permit the electric utility to reserve space if such reservation is consistent with a bona fide development plan . . .
 The electric utility must permit use of its reserved space by cable operators . . . until such time as the utility has an actual need for that space."
 Implementation of the Local Competition Provisions in the Telecommunications Act of 1996, 11 FCC Rcd.
 15499, 16053, ¶ 1169 (1996).
-Further, the Commission agrees with Charter's position that reclamation of space by Blue Ridge must be for a use related to the provision of its core electric service.
+Further, the Commission agrees with Charter's position that reclamation of space by the Cooperative must be for a use related to the provision of its core electric service.
 Especially in light of the testimony Blue Ridge has allowed its affiliate, which provides dark fiber communications service that could compete with Charter, to attach, it would be unreasonable for the Cooperative to deny Charter access to its poles with the intention of competing directly with it.
 Accordingly, the Commission finds it appropriate to adopt Charter's proposed language on this issue.

-&lt;sup>93 The Commission expects that the parties will make a good faith effort to determine fault in each of these cases as required by N.C.
-Gen. Stat. § 62-350(d)(4) ("All attaching parties shall work cooperatively to determine causation of, and to effectuate any remedy for, noncompliant lines, equipment, and attachments.").
+The Commission expects that the parties will make a good faith effort to determine fault in each of these cases as required by G.S.
+62-350(d)(4) ("All attaching parties shall work cooperatively to determine causation of, and to effectuate any remedy for, noncompliant lines, equipment, and attachments.").

-Based on the record in this proceeding, the Commission finds that the next pole attachment agreement between the parties should make Charter responsible for making space for new Blue Ridge attachments according to the language proposed by Charter.
-To provide clarification on this issue, the Commission specifies that Charter should not be held responsible for curing violations of NESC separation requirements that have been caused by Blue Ridge placing its facilities too close to Charter's facilities without any appropriate notice or opportunity for Charter to remedy.
+Based on the record of this proceeding, the Commission finds that the next pole agreement between the parties should make Charter responsible for making space for new Blue Ridge attachments according to the language proposed by Charter.
+That is not to say, however, that Charter should be held responsible for curing violations of NESC separation requirements that have been caused by Blue Ridge placing its facilities too close to Charter's facilities without any appropriate notice or opportunity for Charter to remedy.
 Where Blue Ridge has taken such action in the past, or does so in the future, it should bear the responsibility for cure.